24ocsicnarf/ShopifyStoreProductImporter/README.md

 1. Get the shop info to get the primary location id. (*used __1 API call__*)
 2. Select all distinct categories from the database.
 3. Get all smart collections on the Shopify store. (*used __1 API call for every 250 items__*)
-4. Split all categories NOT yet imported to the Shopify store, and use these categories for building rules for the new smart collection -- this will automatically assign the upcoming products according to their tags (I assume that the product tag must be equal to all of the split categories).
+4. Split all categories NOT yet imported to the Shopify store, and use these categories for building rules for the new smart collection -- this will automatically assign the products according to their tags (I assume that the product tag must be equal to all of the split categories).
 Then, add the new smart collection to the Shopify store. (*used __1 API call for every smart collection added__*)
 5. From the database, select all products NOT yet imported to the Shopify store.
 6. For each product item in the retrieved products:
  a.
 Assume lost Internet connection during the last import, check the first item if it is already added (if it has the same product title).
 If it is already added, proceed to sub-step g. (*used __1 API call__*)